General information about the disease caused by a new coronavirus called SARS-COV-2.

 Most common symptoms

 IMPORTANT: If you have severe symptoms, seek immediate medical attention.
-If you have questions, contact your doctor or, in effect, you can call the coronavirus hotline (dial 1322) for more information or questions about Covid-19.
+For your questions, contact your GP or, for that matter, you can call 1123 for questions about Covid-19.

 Other less common symptoms